sentinel-official/docs/modules/deposit/README.md

 func(k Keeper) Add(ctx sdk.Context, address sdk.AccAddress, coins sdk.Coins) sdk.Error
 ```

-Subtract is for adding the amount to the bank account from the deposit account of an address.
+Subtract is for adding the amount to the bank module account from the deposit account of an address.

 - Parameters
     | Key     | Type           | Description |